Goal of this page:

 – Noel Carroll, founder of the Dublin Marathon

 Through much of the 20th century, sports massage was widely practiced and refined in the former Soviet Union before it became popular in the West.
-Soviet trainers experimented with ways to help athletes recover more quickly from training sessions, and they found sports massage to be effective in boosting performance and speeding up healing.
-In fact, the strength coach for the New York Giants, Johnny Parker, once traveled to the former Soviet Union to learn about sports massage.
+Soviet trainers experimented with methods to help athletes recover more quickly from training sessions, and they found sports massage effective in boosting performance and speeding up healing.
+In fact, a strength coach for the New York Giants, Johnny Parker, once traveled to the former Soviet Union to learn about sports massage.
 When he returned, he started a sports massage program for his team.
 That was 1986-87, the season the Giants won their first Super Bowl.
 Parker's methods were later adopted by Walt Evans, strength coach for the Pittsburgh Steelers.

 One of the key figures of this era to emerge from the Russian side was sports psychologist Alexander (Aleksandr) Romen, who may have hailed from Alma-Ata, the former capital of Kazakhstan.
 According to American sports psychologist Charles Garfield, Romen's place in sports history (and also in the training of Soviet cosmonauts) was achieved not so much by formulating techniques per se, but by encouraging levels of relaxation that improve such techniques.
 Expressed another way by Garfield, what stood out was Romen's discovery of the techniques for teaching the athlete how to gain voluntary access to the peak performance state.
-Stanley Krippner, author of Human Possibilities (1980) studied Romen's work first-hand and noticed how Romen's methods helped athletes overcome pre-event jitters, accelerate their reaction times and relieve fatigue between events.
-According to Garfield, Romen also demonstrated that the western model of tight-jawed determination (what he calls the 'Vince Lombardi school') to accomplish a single-minded goal actually limits the athlete’s ability to achieve results, since only limited parts of the body (and mind) are activated.
+Stanley Krippner, author of Human Possibilities (1980) studied Romen's work first-hand and noticed how Romen's methods helped athletes overcome pre-event jitters (the yips), accelerate their reaction times and diminish fatigue between events.
+According to Garfield, Romen also demonstrated that the western model of tight-jawed determination (what he calls the 'Vince Lombardi school') to accomplish a single-minded goal actually impedes the athlete’s ability to achieve results, since only limited parts of the body (and mind) are activated.
 The crux of the Soviet programs was two-fold: first relaxation, then visualization.